To keep your staff longer today you will need to increase staff productivity and loyalty.

 By paying people quickly for their completed work they will more likely stay with you in the future and continue to work hard for you.

-Follow this guide and you can arm yourself with all of the newbie boss essentials that you need to increase staff productivity.
+Follow this guide and you can arm yourself with the essentials that you need to increase staff productivity.